saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-15-opensource.md

 Through RGSoC I was also able to get a diversity grant to attend and speak at pyconZA, an opportunity that I have cherished todate because the conference opened my mind to many ideas.
 I gave a talk on [how to contribute to python open source](https://speakerdeck.com/pyconzacontributing-to-python-open-source-infrastructure-and-projects-by-joannah-nanjekye/)

-### And Now : Ceph Outreachy Intern working on multilanguage RGW Testing
+### Now : Ceph Outreachy Intern working on multilanguage RGW Testing

 After RGSoC which was September 2016, I attempted to apply for Outreachy in the December 2016 round with Mozzilla.
 I did not get through but one secret is you always learn alot through the application process.
 I did not get in but learned a new programming language Golang that am using on my current project.
 To be honest I felt so frustrated not being accepted but I can not underestimate the skills I got in the whole process.
 I howver also noted the mistakes I had done.My proposal was not as good.